Fudenberg-Research-Group/chromoscores/README.md

 # Chromoscores

-A Python package created by Fudenberg research group for quantitative analysis of simulated Hi-C maps, providing tools to capture, process and evaluate chromatin interaction patterns such as Topoligically Associating Domains (TADs), flames, and peaks.
+A Python package for quantitative analysis of simulated Hi-C maps, providing tools to capture, process and evaluate chromatin interaction patterns such as Topoligically Associating Domains (TADs), flames, and peaks.

 ### Requirement 📃